Why do payment processors flag TRT clinics?

 Continuity Billing and Subscription Models

-Many TRT clinics operate on a membership or subscription model, involving recurring billing for ongoing treatment.
-While convenient for patients and clinics, recurring billing carries inherent risks for processors, primarily related to chargebacks and consumer disputes.
-The Federal Trade Commission (FTC) has strict guidelines for "negative option" programs, emphasizing clear disclosure of terms, proof of consent, and easy cancellation processes [3].
-Processors scrutinize these models to ensure transparency and fairness, as a high volume of disputes can indicate deceptive practices or poor customer service.
+Many TRT clinics operate on a membership or subscription model with recurring billing for ongoing care.
+Processors review these programs because unclear terms, hard-to-find cancellation paths, and billing surprises can lead to chargebacks and consumer disputes.
+The Federal Trade Commission (FTC) has strict guidelines for "negative option" programs, emphasizing clear disclosure of terms, proof of consent, and easy cancellation processes [1].
+A high volume of disputes can signal that the billing experience does not match what patients expected.

 Remote Patient Intake and Telehealth Models

-The rise of telehealth has transformed healthcare delivery, including TRT.
-However, remote patient intake and telehealth models introduce unique challenges for payment processors.
-They need to verify that clinics are complying with state-specific telehealth regulations, establishing proper provider-patient relationships, and conducting thorough patient evaluations remotely.
-The ability to prescribe controlled substances via telehealth, while extended by agencies like HHS and DEA under certain conditions [2], still requires careful documentation and adherence to specific criteria.
-Processors assess whether the clinic's telehealth operations are well-documented enough to reduce fraud exposure and ensure legitimate patient care.
+Remote patient intake and telehealth models create specific review questions for payment processors.
+They need to verify that clinics are complying with state-specific telehealth requirements, establishing proper provider-patient relationships, and documenting patient evaluations.
+The ability to prescribe controlled substances via telehealth, while extended by federal rule under certain conditions [3], still requires careful documentation and adherence to specific criteria.
+Processors assess whether the clinic's telehealth operations are documented well enough to reduce fraud exposure and support legitimate patient care.

 Pharmacy and Fulfillment Arrangements

-The relationship between a TRT clinic and its partner pharmacies or fulfillment centers is another critical area of review.
-Processors examine these arrangements to ensure they are legitimate and compliant.
-This includes verifying pharmacy licensing, dispensing practices, and the secure handling of medications.
-Any indication of questionable partnerships or non-transparent fulfillment methods can raise red flags, as it may suggest attempts to circumvent regulatory oversight or engage in practices that increase risk.
+Processors also review the relationship between a TRT clinic and any partner pharmacies or fulfillment centers.
+This includes pharmacy licensing, dispensing practices, and the secure handling of medications.
+Questionable partnerships or unclear fulfillment methods can raise red flags because they make the operating model harder to verify.

 Weak Documentation and Underwriting File Gaps

-Ultimately, many flags arise from insufficient or unclear documentation provided by the clinic during the underwriting process.
-Payment processors require a comprehensive understanding of a clinic's operations, compliance protocols, and risk management strategies.
-This includes detailed information on licensing, patient intake forms, consent agreements, marketing materials, refund policies, and chargeback history.
-Gaps or inconsistencies in this documentation can lead processors to err on the side of caution, categorizing the clinic as high-risk due to a lack of verifiable information.
+Many flags start with insufficient or unclear documentation during underwriting.
+Payment processors need a practical understanding of the clinic's operations, compliance protocols, and risk controls.
+That file may include licensing, patient intake forms, consent agreements, marketing materials, refund policies, and chargeback history.
+Gaps or inconsistencies can lead processors to treat the clinic as higher risk because the business is harder to verify.

-To navigate the complexities of payment processing, TRT clinics should proactively prepare a well-documented underwriting file.
-This checklist outlines key areas to review and strengthen.
+TRT clinics should prepare a well-documented underwriting file before processor review begins.
+This checklist outlines the areas to review and strengthen.

 | Area of Focus | Key Considerations for Processor-Readiness |